 ATT and Masterlink employ, train and place apprentices.

 - ATT website - information on plumbing, gasfitting and drainlaying apprenticeships

 - Masterlink website - information on plumbing, gasfitting and drainlaying apprenticeships

 - Skills website - information on plumbing, gasfitting and drainlaying apprenticeships

-There are no specific secondary education requirements for this job, but NCEA Level 2 in English, maths, physics, design and visual communication, and construction and mechanical technologies to at least NCEA Level 2 are useful.
+No specific secondary education is required for this job, but English, maths, physics, design and visual communication, and construction and mechanical technologies to at least NCEA Level 2 are useful.